Feature #1597

 methods.
 If you want you can do that (in the way how it’s done for extname).
 Make sure you commit this separately from any other change (makes it easier to deal with stuff for release 1.0 and other stuff).

-#22 Updated by Knödlseder Jürgen almost 9 years ago
+#22 Updated by Knödlseder Jürgen about 9 years ago

 P.S.
 Will be offline now until tonight.

-#23 Updated by Mayer Michael almost 9 years ago
+#23 Updated by Mayer Michael about 9 years ago

 I added the default arguments to the functions extno()